-automation as part of child support pass-on race

-It also involves significant investment and building of IT infrastructure to support information sharing and automation of non-discretionary business processes, and

-• child support being charged forward, as income, over the following four or five weeks of benefit payments, from when the child support is paid.
+- automation as part of child support pass-on which is dependent on the amendment of the Approved Information Sharing Agreement between Inland Revenue and MSD, as well as passing legislative changes to enable MSD to use automated decision-making.
+It also involves significant investment and building of IT infrastructure to support information sharing and automation of non-discretionary business processes, and - child support being charged forward, as income, over the following four or five weeks of benefit payments, from when the child support is paid.
 As child support is paid monthly and benefit payments are paid more frequently, Ministers60 agreed that spreading the charge of child support over this period would reduce the fluctuations of income for the client.